bbauska/css-mastering-css/README.md

 <h5>Using the PostCSS-CLI</h5>

-You use the PostCSS command line (cmd) interface by giving the input, output files, and PostCSS plugin(s) to use.
-It specifies the plugins with the -- use flag, the output file with the -- output flag, and the input file is pro- vided last without any flags using the below
+<p>You use the PostCSS command line (cmd) interface by giving the input, output files, and PostCSS
+plugin(s) to use.
+It specifies the plugins with the -- use flag, the output file with the -- output flag, and the input file is pro- vided last without any flags using the below command:</p>
-command:

 <pre>
 &#36; postcss &#45;-use postcss-cssnext &#45;-use cssnano &#45;-output
 styles-out.css styles.css
 </pre>

-<h5>You can use the PostCSS CLI in watch mode, to listen for changes to the input file using the below command:</h5>
+<h5>You can use the PostCSS CLI in watch mode, to listen for changes to the input file using
+the below command:</h5>

 <pre>
 &#36; postcss &#45;-use postcss-cssnext &#45;-use cssnano &#45;-output
 styles-out.css styles.css &#45;-watch
 </pre>

-<h5>You can specify more fine-grained configuration options in a json con- figuration file to specify the config file with the -- config flag:</h5>
+<h5>You can specify more fine-grained configuration options in a json con- figuration file to
+specify the config file with the -- config flag:</h5>

 <pre>
 &#36; postcss &#45;-config postcss-config.json